E&E News: History and business model

-In May 2018, the E&E News, along with the Associated Press and CNN, was barred from a national summit on harmful water contaminants by the Trump administration's EPA.
+In May of 2018, E&E News, along with the Associated Press and CNN, was barred from a national summit on harmful water contaminants by the Trump administration's Environmental Protection Agency.
+In July 2020, The Hill reported that the U.S. Environmental Protection Agency had cancelled its subscription to E&E News.

-E&E News was acquired by Politico in December 2020.
+E&E News was acquired by newspaper Politico in December 2020.
 Terms of the deal were not disclosed.
 Politico said it would keep the E&E News brand and its journalism in place.
+As a property of Politico, E&E News has been bundled into Politico Pro, and an E&E subscription is now available as an addon to select Politico Pro packages.